Be aware – some dogs need space!

-It may be they are in training, or they can sometimes be grumpy.
+They may be in training, or they can sometimes be grumpy.

-Perhaps this dog is on the lead because it’s anxious around other animals when it can be really stressful not only for the dog but for the owner too when another dog comes bounding over to greet them.
+Perhaps this dog is on the lead because it’s anxious around other animals when it can be stressful for the dog and the owner when another dog comes bounding over to greet them.

 Reasons why dogs need space

 - An ill dog or one recovering from an illness

 - Recuperating from an operation